 Having joined Radcliffe Cardiology in early 2017, Rosie is now Managing Editor of two journals, where she works closely with the Editor-in-Chief and Section Editors to ensure that each issue maintains high standards of accuracy and editorial integrity.

 Rosie is married with two young boys, and when she’s not working with the Radcliffe Cardiology team, she spends her time (passionately) supporting her sons in their team sports and completing a PhD in Creative Media.

 Rita Som – Managing Editor, Arrhythmia & Electrophysiology Review

 Rita works closely with the Editor-in-Chief and Section Editors of Arrhythmia & Electrophysiology Review to ensure each issue of the journal maintains high standards of accuracy and editorial integrity, and provides a valuable educational resource for electrophysiologists, general cardiologists and all those with an interest in arrhythmology.

 Bettina Vine – Freelance editor

-Bettina has nearly 20 years in STM publishing and medical education.
+Bettina has nearly 20 years of experience in STM publishing and medical education.
 She has worked with medical publishers and healthcare charities in the UK and abroad, including Haymarket Medical Education, Mark Allen, OmniaMed and the Canadian Association of Wound Care.
 Bettina also writes about international development, gardens and food, when cardiology gets too much!
 A recent move to Portugal means when she's not working, you can find her at the beach or floating on a surfboard.